MDropsy/mdropsy.com/projects.markdown

                     </div>
                     <a class="a-card">
                         <div class="card-body">
-                            <p class="card-text">Streamlit app using webcam and deep learning to detect the visitor's emotion</p>
+                            <p class="card-text">Streamlit app using webcam and deep learning to detect the visitor's emotion<br>
+                            Based on the 7 basics emotions</p>

                         </div>
                     </a>